 Choosing a business model is not a one-time decision you make on day one and never revisit.

-The seven models we have covered in this guide are not theoretical frameworks pulled from a textbook.
+The seven models covered in this guide are not theoretical frameworks pulled from a textbook.

 They are the structures behind some of the most resilient and profitable businesses operating right now in 2026.

-Each one works but none of them works for everyone.
+Each one works, but none of them work for everyone.

 The founders who struggle are not usually the ones with bad ideas.

-They are the ones who picked a model that did not match their customer’s behaviour, their cash flow reality, or their capacity to deliver.
+They are the ones who picked a model that did not match their customers’ behavior, their cash flow reality, or their capacity to deliver.

 They chased a model that looked good on paper without stress-testing it against their actual situation.